AndersonAlencarBarros/WeatherApp/README.md

 # WeatherApp
-Simple weather app in pure Javascript
+Simple weather app in pure Javascript for learning propurses

+## Built With
+* Javascript
+* CSS
+* HTML